lukeh990/rust-remote-management-toolkit/README.md

 - Version (1 Byte)
 - Type (1 Byte)
 - Flow (1 Byte)
-- Length (2 Bytes) (Big Endian)
+- Data Length (2 Bytes) (Big Endian)

+##### Types

+- 0x00 - Heartbeat

 #### Data

 Data can range from 0 bytes to 65,535.

 As soon as the 5 bytes that make up the header have been sent the data follows.
 The length of the data must be exactly as defined by the length attribute of the header.
 If it is not an exact match the receiver must treat the transmission as malformed.

 ### Dealing with Multiple Threads

 As the server and client are designed to handle multiple asynchronous tasks a problem arises when data arrives for different tasks at the same time.
 The solution is to assign one thread to for each stream to record the flow byte on outgoing transmissions and to ensure returning data is delivered to the right task.